MIUNPsychology/PUPIL/docs/INSTALL.md

 ## Create a mysql database

-Currently all values are hard-coded, which is ugly.
-This might change in the future.
-But in practice, you will now need to create a database called "pupil" with a user called "pupil" and a password "pupil".
+You need to create a database and configure access to it.
+You can choose database name, database user and database password freely, but remember these.
+You will need to insert them in a configuration file later.

+The following is an example only, for creating a database called "pupil", with a user "pupil" that has a password "pupil".
+This is how the default configuration is written, so if you only want to test things on your own computer this might suffice.
+But for production environments you should be more creative with at least the password.

 Start a mysql root prompt (see mysql docs on how to do this).
 Then run: